Terry and June

-Terry and June is a BBC television sitcom, which was broadcast on BBC1 from 1979 to 1987.
+Terry and June is a BBC television sitcom, broadcast on BBC1 from 1979 to 1987.
 The show was largely a reworking of Happy Ever After, and starred Terry Scott and June Whitfield as a middle-aged, middle-class suburban couple, Terry and June Medford, who live in Purley.

 Most of the 65 episodes were written by John Kane, with seven other writers also contributing some episodes.

-The theme tune, Bell Hop by John Shakespeare, was also used for the radio series Never Too Late which starred Dame Thora Hird and Joe Gladwin and ran for two series (1981 and 1982).